 Avoiding Lead in 💊 Supplements/ Vitamins

-Updated March 2024
+Updated May 2024

 Introduction:

-Vitamins and supplements ALL have some level of heavy metals in them (even if the raw content does not, metals contaminate the product from the machinery processing).
+Vitamins and supplements ALL have some level of heavy metals in them (even if the raw content does not, metals can contaminate the product from the machinery processing).
 Since many people take them every day, it’s important to be aware that they may contain high levels!
 There is shockingly little regulation of supplements.
 I have a post about prenatal and omega 3 vitamins, but this one is about avoiding heavy metals in supplements in general.

 This post may contain Amazon Associates affiliate links, that I may earn small amounts from.
 See the bottom of this page for more details.